Gironde

 Sarlat-La-Canéda

-Choose the medieval capital of the Black Périgord with its eventful history.
+Choose the medieval capital of the Black Périgord with its turbulent history.

 St.-Léon-sur-Vézère

-Choose a small village near our campsite with a wide range of gastronomic options.
+Choose a small village near our campsite with a variety of gastronomy.

 Terrasson

-Choose the northern entrance to the Périgord and amazing leisure opportunities.
+Choose the northeastern gateway to the Périgord with amazing leisure opportunities.

 «Lascaux IV»

-Choose to travel back in time to the very early inhabitants of the Périgord and their artworks.
+Choose a journey back in time to the very early inhabitants of the Périgord and their artworks.

 La Gare-Espace Robert Doisneau